gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.clearnodes.md

 ## OctreeNodeChunk.clearNodes() method

-Removes all octree nodes of this chunk
+Remove and clear all nodes in this chunk.

 **Signature:**